-Special days bring us together with our kindred and communities, reminding us of the principles of Areté and bringing us greater fulfillment from life.
+Special days bring us together with our kindred and communities, reminding us of the principles of Areté and bringing us greater fulfillment in life.
 All of our celebrations are times for connection, good food, contemplation, and fun!

 Pyrmera